coreos/coreos-assembler/docs/gangplank/usage.md

 The JobSpec (or Job Specification) is simply YAML that instruct Gangplank on the steps and dependencies for starting a build.

-To get started with a JobSpec, you can generate one using Gangplank.:
+To get started with a JobSpec, you can generate one using Gangplank via `gangplank generate -A base`

+Example spec:
 ```
 $ bin/gangplank generate -A base
 INFO[0000] Gangplank: COSA OpenShift job runner, 2021-03-02.9dce8136~dirty